vladigleba/vladigleba.github.io/posts/prophecy/millennium.md

 The earth, on the other hand, will be devastated by the most catastrophic earthquake and hailstorm since creation.
 Revelation says that the hailstones will each weigh about a talent—about 75 pounds—and that the earthquake will cause the islands and mountains to move out of their places.

-## How will the unrighteous experience His coming?
+## How will the lost experience His coming?

 > For the Lord thy God *is a consuming fire*, even a jealous God.
 {% ct 'Deuteronomy 4:24' %}